-Given the much needed national discussion about sexual harassment and sexual violence, we want to take this moment to remind all DC Government managers and employees about our sexual harassment policies and the protections provided by District laws.
-At DC Government, we will not tolerate any acts of unlawful discrimination or harassment, we lead by example, and we are committed to providing employees, contractors, and the public with a safe environment.
+DC Government will not tolerate any acts of unlawful discrimination or harassment.
+The District will lead by example, and is committed to providing employees, contractors, and the public with a safe environment.

-We are going to ensure that every DC Government employee is clear about our expectations, policies, and laws.
-To do this, we:
+The DC Department of Human Resources will ensure that every DC Government employee is clear about the expectations, policies, and laws relating to unlawful discrimination or harassment.
+To do this, DCHR:

-- train all employees on related laws and policies by February 28, 2018; and
+- Trains all employees on related laws and policies; and

-- complete response training for all managers and supervisors by March 14, 2018.
+- Provides response training for all managers and supervisors.

-Sexual harassment violates our DC values, we take all claims of harassment seriously, and we remain committed to providing a safe working environment for all employees.
+Sexual harassment violates the District's values, the DC Department of Human Resources takes all claims of harassment seriously, and will remain committed to providing a safe working environment for all employees.

 About the Order

-On December 18, 2017, Mayor Muriel Bowser signed an updated Mayor’s Order on sexual harassment that clearly defines sexual harassment, reporting, protections, defenses, and available training.
+On December 18, 2017, Mayor Muriel Bowser signed an updated Mayor’s Order on sexual harassment that discusses, among other things, what constitutes sexual harassment, how to report and respond to sexual harassment, and various protections available to employees involved in a sexual harassment complaint.
 All District Government employees have received a copy of this policy and have received clear guidance that sexual harassment is strictly prohibited in District government.

 Copies of the Mayor’s Order putting forward this enhanced policy is attached at the bottom of this page.